How are lessons at Water Guppies different than other swim lessons?

 Why 10 minute lessons?

 There are a few reasons we use a 10 minute time frame daily: First, repetition and consistency are crucial elements of learning for young children.
 Research shows that short, more frequent lessons result in higher retention.
 Second, most children have fairly short attention spans and will not be able to focus on the task longer than that, and we want to take advantage of the best time for learning.
 Little ones learn best in short duration, as their attention spans are much shorter than adults.
-During the 6 weeks, the children are given a lot of responsibility in these lessons, more then they are probably used to receiving. (all the while being fully aware of how much support they may still need.)
-We want to get the best results out of the child, and keeping the lesson to 10 minutes assures us that they do not over-tire themselves.
+During the 4-6 weeks, the children are given a lot of responsibility in these lessons, more then they are probably used to receiving. (all the while being fully aware of how much support they may still need.)
+We want to get the best results out of the child, and keeping the lesson to no more than 10 minutes assures us that they do not over-tire themselves.
 As well, students may take in a fair amount of water when they are learning, and their bellies can feel discomfort if longer than 10 minutes.
 (Imagine yourself swimming for 10 minutes straight as an adult---even for us, it can be tiring!

 What if my child is afraid of the water?

 This is one of the many reasons we have a program that lasts 6 weeks: the more daily exposure to the water, and the more daily practice they get performing the skills they've learned, fear begins to subside.
 It may be replaced with joy and excitement, it may be replaced with anger---"I don't want to float, I only want to play and have fun!"--either way, fear is not something that lasts too long with my students.
 Getting the parent in the water on Friday's only helps to alleviate any fear, as well.
 The parent is urged to practice what we are teaching with their child on the weekends or during week, which leads to even greater confidence in the child!
 Confidence replaces fear!

 Will my child be traumatized by the swimming lessons?